+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 Shooting graffiti can be fun, especially at graffiti festivals such as Meeting of Styles as you don’t have to worry about the legalities of what you are doing.
 Whether graffiti is legal or illegal depends on people’s opinions and I am not here to comment on that.
 I am a photographer and I love all forms of art.
-But when shooting graffiti artists, just be prepared that not everyone will friendly to you or think what you are doing is legal.
+But when shooting graffiti artists, just be prepared that not everyone will be friendly to you or think what you are doing is legal.
 If you do get approached by someone, just play dumb.
 Say you are just taking photos and you know nothing about what the artist is painting or who they are.
 I’ve had a few run-ins with people in Thailand who were not happy about people painting on a wall and they called the cops.
 The artists ran as soon as the cops arrived so the cops decided to come to chat with me.
 I pretended that I was just a photography tourist and I saw them painting and decided to document it.
-Remember that photography is not illegal in most countries so as long as you keep your hands cleans, you have no paint on them, you should be fine.
+Remember that photography is not illegal in most countries so as long as you keep your hands clean, you have no paint on them, you should be fine.

 DSCF9388-1024x683-1024x683 How to photograph graffiti